anondo1969/SHAMSUL/README.md

 **SHAMSUL\*** explores **interpretability** for **chest X-ray pathology predictions** using methods—Grad-CAM, LIME, SHAP, and LRP.
 It provides heatmaps and evaluation metrics for better insights into the **medical significance** of predictions made by deep learning models.

-<small>\*"The acronym SHAMSUL, derived from a Semitic word meaning "the Sun," serves as a symbolic representation of our heatmap score-based interpretability analysis approach aimed at unveiling the medical significance inherent in the predictions of black box deep learning models."</small>
+######\*"The acronym SHAMSUL, derived from a Semitic word meaning "the Sun," serves as a symbolic representation of our heatmap score-based interpretability analysis approach aimed at unveiling the medical significance inherent in the predictions of black box deep learning models."######

 ## Key Features